Kreastor/rsschool-cv/cv.md

    * GitHub: <https://github.com/Kreastor>;
    * Discord: Alexandr Kravchuk(@Kreastor).

-## **About Me**
+## **About Me:**

-  I am 27 years old.
   I have a higher education in the field of maintenance of service equipment in tourist complexes.
   For the last 4 years I have worked in the supply department at large factories in Russia.
   I am currently studying web development and want to become a web developer.
 The experience in the equipment department made me understand my strengths, which are well suited for a programmer.